stat545ubc-2023/mda-christine747/README.md

 Within theses folders, the files contain as detailed below:

 **README.md**: This markdown file contains details and overview about the project including what files are in the repository and what information each file contains.
+Each folder also contains its own README file.

 **mini-project-1.rmd**: This markdown file contains an initial exploratory analysis for part 1 of this mini-project.